neerajshukla165/File-management-readme/README.md

 ## File-management-service

+### About the service
+The file management service handles different tasks such as addDocuments, add_tags, adddocumentandtags, delete_documents, delete_multi_documents, etc.
+This comes into role as soon as the document is uploaded in box.com.
+It disables duplicate data for getting stored in database.

 ### Getting Started
 ---------------
 Kindly follow below instructions for setting up your project locally.
 To get a local copy up and running follow these simple example steps.